everx-labs/ever-abi/docs/ABI_2.0_spec.md

     - Note: analog of `bytes` in Solidity.
 In C lang can be used as `void*`.
 - `fixedbytes<M>`: a fixed-size array of `M` `uint8` type elements.
 Encoding is equivalent to `bytes`
 - `map(K,V)` is a dictionary of `V` type values with `K` type key. `K` may be any of `int<M>/uint<M>` types with `M` from `1` to `1023`.
 Dictionary is encoded as  `HashmapE` type (one bit put into cell data as dictionary root and one reference with data is added if the dictionary is not empty).
-- `address` is an account address in EVERX blockchain.
-Encoded as `MsgAddress` struct (see TL-B schema in EVERX blockchain spec).
+- `address` is an account address in blockchain.
+Encoded as `MsgAddress` struct (see TL-B schema in blockchain spec).
 - `cell`: a type for defining a raw tree of cells.
 Stored as a reference in the current cell.
 Must be decoded with `LDREF`  command and stored as-is.
     - Note: this type is useful to store payloads as a tree of cells analog to contract code and data in the form of `StateInit` structure of `message` structure.